 Encryption is key in terms of security while you’re using a VPN.
 After all, what use is a strong logging policy if they can’t keep your data safe in the first place?

 Is CyberGhost safe?
 The clue is in the name, and CyberGhost will work to obfuscate your connection as advertised.
 Their military-grade encryption is the same found with any other serious provider, using AES (Advanced Encryption Standard) with 256-bit keys.
 It’s good enough for the likes of the NSA, and it’s near impossible to crack with currently known means.

 It works regardless of the application you use and keeps you safe from tasks like Deep Packet Inspection.
-They note that “CyberGhost VPN allows the usage of nearly all Internet programs, regardless of its purposes and keeps your IP address reliable (sic) hidden while you surf, download or stream.”
+They note that “CyberGhost VPN allows the usage of nearly all Internet programs, regardless of its purposes and keeps your IP address reliably hidden while you surf, download or stream.”

 They go on to state that the only exception is the sending of emails “to keep spammers out of the service.”
 That’s fair enough, although it is worth remembering if you need to send multiple personal messages via email.

-In terms of the protocol, CyberGhost supports the following on Mac OS X, iOS, Windows, Linux and Android;
+In terms of protocols, CyberGhost supports the following on various devices and platforms:

-Most people will stick with the recommended settings, but once more, it’s better to have the choice just in case, and it will make a difference for some advanced users.
+Most people will stick with the recommended settings, but once more, it’s better to have a choice just in case, and it will make a difference for some advanced users.

 It’s a decent selection, and encryption is easily handled in the background.
 It’s another aspect that earns the VPN high scores, while they release a Transparency Report every three months to detail the number of requests for data they get from various authorities around the globe.